dakofler/auto_compyute/README.md

 By defining a bunch of `Ops` this forms a basic framework, that allows you to build and train most machine learning models easily.

-AutoCompyute also offers a module base class for holding the state of a neural network layer (parameters, buffers, etc.).
+AutoCompyute also offers the `auto_compyute.nn.Module` base class for holding the state of a neural network layer (parameters, buffers, etc.).
+Already implemented modules in `auto_compyute.nn` include:
+- Activation Functions (ReLU, GELU, ...)
+- Linear
+- Convolutions (Conv1D, Conv2D, ...)
+- RNNs (RNN, LSTM, GRU)
+- Multi-Head Self-Attention
+- Normalizations (Batchnorm, Layernorm)
+- Embedding
+- ...

  To create your own modules, simply inherit from the `auto_compyute.nn.Module` base class, make sure to call `super().__init__()` in your init method and implement a `forward()` method.
 The rest is up to you.

 ```Python
 from auto_compyute import nn